lharr076/EC2-Deploy-Walkthrough/steps.md

   <p align="center">
   <a href="https://imgur.com/253BQX3"><img src="https://i.imgur.com/253BQX3.png" title="source: imgur.com" /></a>
   <br />
-  I navigated back over to the command prompt, made sure I was still in my terraform folder and proceeded with the command terraform init and success the config has been initialized.
+  I navigated back over to the command prompt, I made sure I was still in my terraform folder and proceeded with the command <i>terraform init</i> and success the config has been initialized.
 Initializing with Terraform downloads and installs the providers configured in the code, which in this case is AWS.
    <p align="center">
   <br />
   <br />